 Table of contents

-- Why collect data from Facebook in Google BigQuery?
+- Why collect Facebook Ads Data in Google BigQuery?

-- How to import data from Facebook to Google BigQuery
+- Methods to connect data from Facebook ads to Google BigQuery

-- How to set up cost data import from Facebook Ads to Google BigQuery using OWOX BI
+- Steps to set up cost data import from Facebook Ads to Google BigQuery using OWOX BI

 - Key takeaways